 The first meeting of the Socialist International in Africa has been taking place in the capital of Senegal, Dakar.

-The first meeting of the Socialist International in Africa has been taking place in the capital of Senegal, Dakar.
+Background: The first meeting of the Socialist International in Africa has been taking place in the capital of Senegal, Dakar.
 In a speech to delegates from all over the world, Senegal's President Leopold Sedar Senghor called on World powers to condemn armed foreign interference throughout Africa where, he said, the situation was very grave.
 He was speaking at the opening session on Friday (May 12) and said that the super powers should adopt a policy that condemned and foreign military intervention in Africa.

 SYNOPSIS: The Socialist International is an organisation of socialist, social democrat and labour parties throughout the world and its principal aim is to seek the establishment of social justice within and between nations and the end of all forms of oppression.
 At the Dakar conference, delegates from nearly 20 countries, were greeted by President Senghor and Socialist International President, Willy Brandt, chairman of the West German Social Democrat Party.